steveschofield/shannon-uncontained/MODS.md

 ### Overview
 Corrected the pipeline summary in `local-source-generator.mjs` to report the actual number of evidence events using `total_events` from the EvidenceGraph stats.
 Previously, it attempted to sum a non-existent `by_type` map and always printed 0.

+---

+## feat(lsg-v2): Register EnhancedNucleiScanAgent (2025-12-25)

+### Overview
+Exposed and registered the enhanced Nuclei integration for exploitation.
+This adds the `EnhancedNucleiScanAgent` to the exploitation agents index, making it available to the orchestrator alongside the standard Nuclei agent.

+### Modified Files
+- `src/local-source-generator/v2/agents/exploitation/index.js` — Imported and exported `EnhancedNucleiScanAgent`; registered it in `registerExploitationAgents`.

+### Rationale
+The enhanced agent already exists (`enhanced-nuclei-scan-agent.js`) and offers broader template coverage and categorization.
+Registering and exporting it enables pipelines to leverage its capabilities without custom wiring.
+No README changes required.

+---

+## feat(lsg-v2): Register PassiveSecurityAgent (2025-12-25)

+### Overview
+Added the PassiveSecurityAgent to the analysis agents index so passive response analysis runs as part of the analysis phase without issuing new network requests.

+### Modified Files
+- `src/local-source-generator/v2/agents/analysis/index.js` — Imported and exported `PassiveSecurityAgent`; registered it right after `AuthFlowDetector` to run early.

+### Rationale
+The passive agent already exists and inspects previously collected responses for secrets, debug info, technology disclosure, and information leaks.
+Registering it integrates passive checks into black-box analysis flows.
+No README updates needed.

 ### Modified Files
 - `local-source-generator.mjs` — Uses `stats.evidence_stats?.total_events ??
 0` for the evidence count.